HenrikJoreteg/human-javascript/ch07 - views.md

 document.body.appendChild(template(model));

-// then if you changed the model model.set('name', 'Sue');
+// Then if you changed the model model.set('name', 'Sue');

 // the DOM would be magically updated to be: